Chipotle Giving Away Free Queso Dec. 12: Here’s How You Can Score Some

 — Chipotle (@ChipotleTweets) December 6, 2017

 HollywoodLifers, will you be participating in Chipotle’s “free queso” promotion?
-Stay up to date with Hollywood Life too see where your next deal will come from!
+Stay up to date with Hollywood Life to see where your next deal will come from!
 Let us know your thoughts below!